Shop locally help all of us

 It may seem like we are beating readers over the head with a club, but here comes another editorial urging you to patronize local merchants.

 Internet sales are severely impacting brick-and-mortar stores.
 That is really not very surprising.
-We lost our Kmart this year — and competition from the net was a large reason.
+We lost Kmart, Sports Authority, Borders and numerous locally owned stores in the last few years — and competition from the internet was a large reason.

 To be brutally frank, every time you order through an internet store with no local ties, you are costing jobs on Maui.
 If an item is available locally, it should be purchased locally.